Why Donald Trump won't change

 Not a campaign

+Trump supporters are happy with the President-elect as he is.
+After all, his attacks on political correctness and vows to blow the Washington system to smithereens are the reason many people voted for him.
 But the presidency is not a campaign.
+Trump may at some point need the weight of public opinion to mobilize lawmakers to pass an agenda that differs significantly with conservative Republican orthodoxy.
+Antics that hurt his image may make that more difficult.

-So Trump's behavior during his transition so far is beginning to raise questions about how he will adapt to the constraints of the office he is about to inherit.
+And Trump's behavior during his transition is also beginning to raise broader questions about how he will adapt to the constraints of the office he is about to inherit.

 They include unknowns about how his impulsive, gut-driven style of leadership and considerable ego will fit in a job dripping with centuries of custom and history.
 Americans will have to judge whether outbursts on Twitter or false claims, such as Sunday's on the popular vote, are appropriate for someone who will soon be a democratic head of state and the commander-in-chief.